 Travelling to Europe with pets

-You won’t be able to use the existing pet passport scheme.
+You will not be able to use the existing pet passport scheme to enter the EU or Northern Ireland.

-To make sure you can travel with your pet after Brexit, you should start to prepare at least one month before your travel date by visiting your vet for advice.
+To make sure you can travel to the EU with your pet, you should start to prepare at least one month before your travel date by visiting your vet for advice.

 Pet owners will need to complete the following steps before travel: